zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 Please make it public.
 Please comment.
 That is.

 [APZ 83.5] (# apz83.5) # apz83.5 .ref .apz} "Trial by the Great Man
 What was asked, what was hoped for was explained.
-“Great From man "means the supreme, the great, the great, the noble.
+"Great From man "means the supreme, the great, the great, the noble.

 [Msdiv 84] (# msdiv84) # msdiv84 .ref .msdiv} (10 - 2)